classgraph/classgraph/README.md

 public String generateClassGraphDotFile(float sizeX, float sizeY)
 ```

-The returned string can be saved to a .dot file and fed into GraphViz using `dot -Tsvg < graph.dot > graph.svg` or similar, [generating a graph](https://github.com/lukehutch/fast-classpath-scanner/tree/master/src/test/java/com/xyz), with these conventions:
+The returned string can be saved to a .dot file and fed into GraphViz using `dot -Tsvg < graph.dot > graph.svg` or similar, generating a graph with these conventions:

 **Graph legend:**

 ![Class graph visualization](/src/test/java/com/xyz/classgraph-fig-legend.png)

+This provides a very [simple mechanism](https://github.com/lukehutch/fast-classpath-scanner/blob/master/src/test/java/com/xyz/GenerateGraphvizDotFile.java) for visualizing all the interdependencies between classes in a project.

 ## Debugging ##